michaeljcamara/VanGo/README.md

 ## What is VanGo? <a name="what"></a>

 VanGo is a custom scheduling system for the Allegheny Shuttle Van Service.
 It integrates with several well-known Google products to provide an automatic, light-weight solution for scheduling students in an organized way.
-It further provides two distinct forms of output: a Google Calendar that allows one to view the unique schedule for each week of the year, and an easily printable Google Doc that provides a more thorough look at the current week.
-This ReadMe will discuss the whole scheduling process used by VanGo, and a few instructions for easily maintaining the schedule for long-term use.
+It further provides two distinct forms of output: a Google Calendar that allows one to view the unique schedule for each week of the year, and an easily printable Google Doc that provides a more clear look at the current week.
+This ReadMe will discuss the entire scheduling process used by VanGo, and the few instructions you'll need to easily maintain the schedule for long-term use.

 ## The VanGo Process <a name="process"></a>
-VanGo continues to utilize Google Forms and Google Sheets for user input, but then uses this information to produce both a Google Calendar and Google Doc with scheduling information.
+VanGo continues to use Google Forms and Google Sheets to retrieve and store scheduling requests from students.
+It then uses this information to produce both a Google Calendar and Google Doc to reflect these requests.

 ### The Google Form (ShuttleVanForm) <a name="form"></a>
 The newly created Google Form, currently called ShuttleVanForm, can be found at the following URL: https://docs.google.com/a/allegheny.edu/forms/d/1aTNVBvwU8JhAF5eqtEkrBQfcxoUCxXZFkYVp3ptMz30/viewform.